Skip to content

 Use the South Carolina page when Savannah is the launch into the Lowcountry chapter.

 The cleanest way to use this segment is to give each stop type a job: Jacksonville for launch, Brunswick for the coast reset, and Savannah for the finish with weight.
-When those roles stay clear, the lower Route 17 chapter feels like a plan instead of leftover mileage.
+When those roles stay clear, the lower Route 17 chapter feels like a plan instead of leftover mileage, and the Charleston continuation is easy to read.